 We do not tolerate bribery or corruption of any kind, be it the making of bribes, receipt of bribes, undue payments or kickbacks, whether made directly or indirectly.
-This includes a prohibition on "facilitation payments" or small bribes paid to facilitate routine Government action and applies both to our relationships with government officials and dealings with customers and suppliers from private sector companies.
+This includes a prohibition on "facilitation payments" or small bribes paid to facilitate routine government action and applies both to our relationships with government officials and dealings with customers and suppliers from private sector companies.

-We comply with the anti-corruption laws of the countries where we do business.
-There are severe penalties for breaking anti-corruption laws both for individuals and companies.
+We comply with the anti-corruption laws of the countries in which we operate.
+There are severe penalties for breaking anti-corruption laws for both individuals and companies.